 Presentation graphics like shapes and icons help people of all talent ranges to create fantastic slides fast.

-Today’s post is about giving you away some real’ nice PowerPoint shapes and icons so you can create attention-grabbing slides that get your message across, and help you make a great impression.
+In today’s post, you will get access to my personal library of PowerPoint shapes and icons so you too can create attention-grabbing slides that make a great impression.

 Breakdown ideas, points or features much more rapidly

-Here’s a quick taste of how these custom PowerPoint designs look like (and in just a moment I’ll show you exactly how you can use them on your slides):
+Here’s a quick taste of how these custom 2D and 3D PowerPoint graphics look like (and in just a moment I’ll show you exactly how you can use them on your slides):